 - Develop and maintain documentation in support of instructional technology.

-- Maintain currency on the uses of technology in teaching and learning, learning and evaluating emerging technologies.
+- Maintain currency on the uses of technology in teaching and learning, tracking current literature, learning and evaluating emerging technologies.

 - Research areas: